 California Energy Commission Energy Expenditure Plans

 The California Energy Commission (Commission) is now accepting Energy Expenditure Plans.
 The Commission has made available the Expenditure Plan Handbook (PDF).
-The handbook provides instructions to assist local educational agencies in completing and submitting their energy expenditure plans.
-The handbook explains program requirements, the process to complete the expenditure plan Form A (XLS) and Form B (XLS), and how to use the energy savings calculators (XLS) for simple eligible energy projects.
+The handbook provides instructions to assist local educational agencies in completing and submitting their energy expenditure plans and how to use the energy savings calculators (XLS) for simple eligible energy projects.
 Additionally, a utility data release authorization form (PDF) is provided to authorize electric and gas utilities to release certain past and ongoing energy usage and billing record data to the Commission.

 Proposition 39 Final Guidelines

 The California Energy Commission has adopted Guidelines (PDF) in accordance with Proposition 39 (2012) and Senate Bill 73 (Chapter 29, Statutes of 2013).
 Section 26235(a) of the Public Resources Code required the California Energy Commission to establish these Guidelines, in consultation with the State Superintendent of Public Instruction, the Chancellor the California Community Colleges, and the California Public Utilities Commission.